Human trafficking in Cambodia: Scam compounds

+Several non-governmental organizations and eyewitness testimonies have reported cases of human trafficking, forced labour, torture, child exploitation, and other forms of abuse inside these scam centres.
+In June 2025, the NGO Amnesty International accused the Cambodian government of complicity in the proliferation of these centres.

 Laws

 A law was passed in January 1997 to curb trafficking in women, with fines of up to $12,000 and prison sentences of up to 20 years for pimps and brothel owners.

 In 2008, the Government introduced the Law on Suppression of Human Trafficking and Sexual Exploitation, which criminalizes all forms of trafficking.
 However, the country remained a source, destination, and transit country for men, women, and children trafficked for sexual exploitation and labor.
 Children were trafficked domestically for sexual exploitation.

 Cambodia is party to several international covenants prohibiting the trafficking of persons and the exploitation of women and children.

 Cambodia has continued to assist U.S. law enforcement authorities in the transfer to U.S. custody of Americans who have sexually exploited children in Cambodia.

 Anti-Human Trafficking Day

 December 12 is observed as National Anti-Human Trafficking Day in Cambodia.

 Non-governmental organizations

 On the ground in Cambodia, a number of non-governmental organizations and non-profit organizations are working to combat human trafficking.
 These include AFESIP, the Somaly Mam Foundation, Hagar International, ECPAT, and Agape International Missions.
 There are also other development partners that work together to fight against human trafficking.